amashiifernando/A-L-Academic-Performance-Eligibility-Analytics-System/README.md

 ---

-## 📄 Individual Contribution Report
+## 📄 Individual Contribution Report and Codes

 The detailed report describing the implemented enhancements and technical contributions is available in: